Electron transport in magnetic tunnel junctions -- a theoretical study of lattice and continuum models: Models of ferromagnet

 \subsection{Continuum model}

-In continuum, a FM can be modeled by the Hamiltonian- \beq H_c = (\hbar^2\vec k^2/2m-\mu_c+E_Z)\si_0 -E_Z\si_z, \eeq where $\si_{i}$ for $i=0,x,y,z$ denote the Pauli spin matrices, the parameters $m,~\mu_c,~E_Z$ denote the effective mass of electrons, chemical potential and the Zeeman energy respectively.
+In continuum, an FM can be modeled by the Hamiltonian \beq H_c = (\hbar^2\vec k^2/2m-\mu_c+E_Z)\si_0 -E_Z\si_z, \eeq where $\si_{i}$ for $i=0,x,y,z$ denote the Pauli spin matrices, the parameters $m,~\mu_c,~E_Z$ denote the effective mass of electrons, chemical potential and the Zeeman energy respectively.
 The dispersions for up- and down-~spins are respectively given by $E_{\uparrow}=\hbar^2\vec k^2/2m-\mu_c$ and $E_{\downarrow}=\hbar^2\vec k^2/2m-\mu_c+2 E_Z$.
-By convention, Fermi energy is at zero and whenever a bias is applied, it is at the Fermi energy that the bias window $[-eV_0, +eV_0]$ is placed.
+By convention, Fermi energy is at zero and whenever a bias is applied, the bias window $[-eV_0, +eV_0]$ is placed at the Fermi energy.
 It is easy to see that the band-bottom for up- and down-~spins are at the energies $-\mu_c$ and ($2E_Z -\mu_c$) respectively.